 To address this issue, some folks re-executed the script whenever an Ajax-based HTML injection was completed.
 It seemed like a good idea, but calling the same function over and over again slowed the browser down considerably because it had to traverse all of the links on the page each and every time.

-Then Christian Heilmann reminded us that any event triggered on a particular element actually traverses the DOM tree from the root node (html) to that element and back again in the event capturing and bubbling phases, respectively.[7]
+) to that element and back again in the event capturing and bubbling phases, respectively.[7]
 That means the “click” event on a link is actually executed on every element between the root node and the link itself… twice[8] (see Figure 4.2).
 Listening for the event on an element further up the DOM tree is not only more efficient (because you could assign a single event handler rather than hundreds), but it made it possible to trigger actions on dynamic content, thereby helping us overcome the potential usability issue where similar links behaved differently.

 This concept became known as “event delegation” because a single event handler could interpret events and send out orders based on the element that triggered that event.
 Here’s a concise rewrite of the previous example that uses event delegation:

-This code block assigns an event handler to the onclick event of the body element, establishing the listener; within the listener, it determines the target element (the one that was clicked) and then checks to make sure it’s an anchor element (a) that has a rel attribute containing the string “external”; if the element meets all of those requirements, the newWin function is called and the event’s default action is canceled.
+event of the body element, establishing the listener; within the listener, it determines the target element (the one that was clicked) and then checks to make sure it’s an anchor element (a

 This example, while specific, demonstrates why we must continue to evolve our approach to JavaScript-based interactions.
 Improving our JavaScript comprehension provides direct benefits for progressive enhancement by helping us make our code smarter and more unobtrusive, but it also helps us in terms of maintainability and performance.